 So, does this incremental update bring any distinguishing features to the table or remains just another phone by the South Korean electronics maker?
-Here are our first impressions of the Samsung Galaxy A50s.
+Here’s what we found out.

 Price and availability

-The phone is available across leading online retailers, Samsung India online shop and Samsung Opera House in Bangalore.
+The A50s is available across leading online retailers, Samsung India online shop and Samsung Opera House in Bangalore.

-There’s a camera module situated on the top-left corner of the back panel followed by a LED flash.
-The centrally positioned company initials are also engraved into the back.
-This is a similar setup as seen on the A50.
+There’s a camera module situated on the top-left corner of the phone followed by a LED flash.
+The company initials are engraved into the back panel and is centrally positioned.
+This is a similar setup as we have seen on the A50.